-- 1. If on reasonable grounds you believe you have information that a serious wrongdoing is occurring (or may occur) within the Boarding Hostel and you wish to disclose that information so it can be investigated, you can make a protected disclosure to the Principal. - 2.
+- 1. If on reasonable grounds you believe you have information that a serious wrongdoing is occurring and/or may occur) within the Boarding Hostel.
+The information is to be disclosed to the Principal of Sacred Heart Girls' College New Plymouth so that information can be investigated. - 2.
 This can be done verbally or in writing.
-The person should identify that the disclosure is being made under the "Protected Disclosure Act" and is following The Trust Board's procedure, provide detail of the complaint (disclosure), and who the complaint is against. - 3.
-If the complainant believes that the Principal is involved in the wrongdoing, or has an association with the person committing the wrongdoing that would make it inappropriate to disclose them, then the complainant can make the disclosure to the chairperson of The Trust Board. - 4.
-It is then up to the person disclosed to, to decide if the disclosure constitutes a serious wrongdoing, and that the allegations need investigating.
+The person should identify that the disclosure is being made under the "Protected Disclosure Act" and are following The Trust Board's procedure, provide detail of the complaint (disclosure), and who the complaint is against. - 3.
+If the complainant believes that the Principal is involved in the wrongdoing, or has an association with the person committing the wrongdoing that would make it inappropriate to disclose them, then the complainant is to present the disclosure to the chairperson of The Trust Board. - 4.
+The person disclosed to, will decide if the disclosure constitutes a serious wrongdoing, and that the allegations need investigating.